python-learnnner/PSP_PROJECT/README.md

 Hello Everyone!
 This is a progress code.
-You can copy the code and make changes by copping the code and cloning into your VS Code. please note that this is not a full code
-Thank you!
+I had assigned task to everyone.
+You can start creating auth branch Thank you!